Marriage and credit scores: What you need to know

 How to improve your credit as a married couple

 If you or your spouse has less-than-perfect credit, there are some things you can do to try to improve your credit scores:

 - Pay your bills on time.
 It may seem obvious, but consistently paying your bills on time can improve your and your spouse’s credit scores over time.
 Credit-scoring companies FICO® and VantageScore® weigh payment history heavily in their credit-scoring models.

 - Stay below your credit limit.
 Your credit utilization ratio measures how much revolving credit you’re using compared to your total available revolving credit across all accounts.
 Credit experts recommend keeping your credit utilization ratio below 30%.

 - Explore consolidating credit card debt.
 If you or your spouse have credit card debt, you might consider a plan to consolidate your debt so that interest charges don’t build up.
 Balance transfers, personal loans and debt management plans are some of the common ways to consolidate debt.

 - Consider a credit card to build credit.
 If you or your spouse has poor credit or no credit at all, you might look for a credit card to build credit, like a secured card.
 With a secured card, you pay a security deposit, which acts as collateral, to the card issuer to open the account.

 Will changing your name affect your credit?

 Changing your name after marriage won’t affect your credit.
 But you should inform your lenders of your new name.
 They’ll report it to the three major credit bureaus: TransUnion®, Experian® and Equifax®.
-It might take a month or even longer to show up, so don’t panic if you don’t see the change straight away.
+It might take a month or even longer to show up, so don’t panic if you don’t see the change right away.

-Do you share debt when you’re married?
+Do you share debt after you’re married?